src-d/blog/content/post/kmcuda4.md

 6. Read the contents of the temporary file and close it.

 The second cause of the divergence in test results is the random generator.
-That was foreseen from the very beginning, too, so I always set the random generator's seed before running every test to achieve 100% reproducibility.
+That was foreseen from the very beginning, so I always set the random generator's seed before running every test to achieve 100% reproducibility.

 ### Summary